nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How reset executes:**

 * **Alternative 1 (current choice):** Create a new command specifically for Reset.
-    * Pros: Easy to implement.
+    * Pros: Fast since it edits all the employees with a single command.
-    * Cons: Disable the ability to list by order of employee added.
+    * Cons: More code to implement

 * **Alternative 2:** Use existing Edit command.
-    * Pros: Allows the `list` command to list all employees by the order they were added.
+    * Pros: Less new code to implement.
-    * Cons: Different lists in the `ModelManager` class may cause inconsistencies when `find` and `sort` commands are called consecutively.
+    * Cons: Difficult to edit all employees on the list since edit only edits one employee at a time.

 _{more aspects and alternatives to be added}_